Codornices Creek: Late 20th to early 21st century

 In April 2019, many fish in the creek were killed by retardant foam used by Berkeley firefighters to prevent a gas-tank explosion.

+In 2022, a $1 million project named “Kains Avenue Park” was unveiled by the City of Berkeley, with financial support from the Department of Water Resources and the Urban Streams Restoration Program.
+The project consisted of restoration and landscaping along 181 feet of the creek.

+In 2025, an encampment along the banks of Codornices Creek caught fire, scorching more than 1500 feet of land along the creek.

+A portion of the creek that features a waterfall, sometimes referred to as Benner Falls, is within private property, but it is accessible to the public.
+The path leading to this waterfall, Tamalpais Path, is maintained by the Berkeley Path Wanderers Association.

 Ecology

 The creek's steelhead trout population climbed to some 500 individuals by 2006 according to surveys.

 On December 3, 2012, a Chinook salmon (Oncorhynchus tshawytscha) was videotaped in the creek, the first sighting in recent history.